Wall Street drops back to lowest since 2020 as fear returns - KESQ

 That hasn’t arrived yet, with even more data arriving Thursday showing the opposite.
 And that means the Federal Reserve and other central banks will likely keep pushing interest rates higher to slow their economies in hopes of pushing down inflation.
 By doing that, they’re also risking recessions if they go too far.

 Stocks fell as Treasury yields climbed and raised the pressure on markets.
-The yield on the 10-year Treasury was at 3.77% in afternoon trading, up from 3.73% late Wednesday.
+The yield on the 10-year Treasury was at 3.75% in midday trading, up from 3.73% late Wednesday.
 It had been above 3.85% earlier in the morning.

 A stronger-than-expected report on the U.S. jobs market bolstered expectations for the Fed to keep raising rates and hold them at high levels for a while, potentially through 2023.